 7. BBQ up at Fernhill

 The BBQs at St Omer Park are always being used.
-Honestly, as a local, it’s so frustrating.
+Honestly, as a local, it’s so frustrating!
 To this day, I have not had a BBQ at the park by the lake.
-Luckily though, when I first moved to Queenstown I lived in Fernhill.
-On Fernhill Road, there is a small park called the Fernhill Reserve that overlooks the lake.
-At this park, there is actually a BBQ and almost no one except locals know about it.
+Luckily, though, when I first moved to Queenstown I lived in Fernhill.

 That means it’s usually free to use when the other BBQs aren’t, and because it’s up the hill a bit, the views are way better than those from St Omer Park anyway!
-The BBQ is completely free to use so just bring your food, a few drinks, and have lunch or dinner with a view!
+The BBQ is completely free to use, so just bring your food, a few drinks, and have lunch or dinner with a view!

 8. Lake Alta Track

-Not only does it start at The Remarkables Ski Field (the road up is stunning,) but it’s also a Lord of the Rings film location.
+Not only does it start at The Remarkables Ski Field (the road up is stunning), but it’s also a Lord of the Rings film location.
 That’s right, the lake and surrounding landscape were used to film the entrance of the Mines of Moria!
 If you’re not a Lord of the Rings fan, look up the Mines of Moria scene before you go!

 The hike to the lake is only 1.75 kilometers (1 mile) each way and once you reach the lake, you can choose to hike up to the saddle for an epic view from above.
 It’s honestly beautiful!
 So take a road trip up to The Remarkables and explore one of the least hiked trails in Queenstown!